Sequential Cohort Selection under Uncertainty: Setting and Notation

 \section{Setting and Notation}

+In this section, we formally define the problem, introduce the notation, and specify the models used throughout the paper.

-In our setting, we need to make a decision for a population of $\pop$ individuals.
-Each individual $i$ is described through features $\feat_i \in \featSpace$.
-For the running example of college admissions, these can include socio-demographic attributes (e.g. age, gender, citizenship, country) as well as performance metrics (high school GPA, science points, language points).
+\textbf{Population and features.} We consider a selection process where a decision-maker must select a cohort from a population of $\pop$ individuals.
+Each individual $i$ is described by the features $\feat_i \in \featSpace$.
+For the running example of college admissions, these can include socio-demographic attributes ( age, gender, citizenship, etc.) as well as performance metrics (high school GPA, science points, etc.).
 We denote the complete population's features as $\Pfeat \in \featSpace^\pop$.
 While the candidate population is unknown, we assume that we have access to a probability distribution $P$ over possible populations.
 This can be achieved through probabilistic inference given past admission data.

-We must define the acceptance policy $\pol$ before we see the population.
-This reflects practical scenarios where policies must be deployed without knowledge of the population.
-The form of admission policy $\pol$ that we will focus on generates a probability for accepting each individual independently, based on their features.
+\textbf{Actions and outcomes.} We define the acceptance policy $\pol$ before we see the population.
+This reflects practical scenarios where policies must be implemented without the knowledge of the population.
+The form of admission policy $\pol$ that we will focus on generates a probability of accepting each individual independently, based on their features.
 That is, for every individual $i$, it calculates a conditional probability $\pol(a_i | x_i)$, where $a_i = 1$ means that the individual $i$ is accepted and $a_i = 0$ means that they are rejected.
 For a given population feature matrix $\Pfeat$, the policy generates an acceptance vector $\Pact$ so that:

 This policy then defines how the selection will be made for \emph{any} possible observed population $\Pfeat$.